gpratte/texastoc-v2-react-redux/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: step-53-end-season
+## Current Branch: 55-unlock-game-from-season
-Add the buttons and API calls to finalize/end/lock a season and to unfinalize/open/unlock.
+Unlock a game from the season summary and move to the game view.

-V2.20